Webinar & Conference Reads

 North American In Person Events

-The International Tunnelling and Underground Space Association (ITA) will be hosting its World Tunneling Congress will take place 15-21 May 2026 in Montréal, Canada.
+The International Tunnelling and Underground Space Association (ITA) hosted its World Tunneling Congress.
+The event took place 15-21 May 2026 in Montréal, Canada.
+[LR is preparing an article on this conference.]

 ● The Institution of Railway Signal Engineers (IRSE)'s International Convention took place 4-5 December 2025 in Toronto, Canada.
 [LR is preparing an article on the State of the Art Signalling and future trends.]